zefengqiu1/sjsu-cmpe172-team3/README.md

 - run DemoApplication.java

 To start the frontend:
-- open new terminal instance
+- open a new terminal instance
 - run the following commnads to get started:
     - cd .\frontend\
     - cd .\app\